jordanbmowry/jordanbmowry/README.md

 👨‍💻 Full Stack Developer proficient in JavaScript, HTML, CSS, React, Vue.js, and Node.js
 🧩 Problem solver with a love for puzzles, chess, research, and programming
 🎨 Dedicated to creating user-friendly and visually appealing interfaces
-💡 Experienced in developing web applications using modern tech stack
+💡 Experienced in developing web applications using a modern tech stack
 🔧 Skilled in front-end technologies like CSS3, HTML5, and JavaScript ES6
 💻 Proficient in React, Vue.js, Next.js, Express, and Node.js
 🛠️ Familiar with tools like Git, GitHub, Heroku, and PostgreSQL
-🧠 Knowledgeable in algorithms, data structures, and RESTful APIs 🌱 I’m currently learning Rust 🦀.
-👀 I’m interested in web development, metal, and fitness.
+🧠 Knowledgeable in algorithms, data structures, and RESTful APIs 👀 I’m interested in web development, metal, and fitness.

 🚀 Check out my projects below! 👇